Infection Prevention and Control Community of Practice

 Meet the team

-Rick is Rick Catlin, Assistant Director of Infection Prevention and Control, Bolton NHS Foundation Trust and leads the agenda for the group.
+Rick Catlin, Assistant Director of Infection Prevention and Control, Bolton NHS Foundation Trust leads the agenda for the group.
 Rick has a long standing interest and extensive experience in IPC as well as substantial experience of working in hospice care.
 He is ideally placed to provide expert advice and guidance and we are delighted he can.

 We have over 160 infection control leads on our database.
 Contact us if you would like to be included in our mailing or you have any questions relating to infection prevention and control.